Entity–attribute–value model: Example

 Consider how one would try to represent a general-purpose clinical record in a relational database.
 Clearly creating a table (or a set of tables) with thousands of columns is not feasible, because the vast majority of columns would be null.
 To complicate things, in a longitudinal medical record that follows the patient over time, there may be multiple values of the same parameter: the height and weight of a child, for example, change as the child grows.
 Finally, the universe of clinical findings keeps growing: for example, diseases emerge and new lab tests are devised; this would require constant addition of columns, and constant revision of the user interface.
-(The situation where the list of attributes changes frequently is termed "attribute volatility" in database parlance.)
+The term "attribute volatility" is sometimes used to describe the problems or situations that arise when the list of available attributes or their definitions needs to evolve over time.

-The following shows a selection of rows of an EAV table for clinical findings from a visit to a doctor for a fever on the morning of 1/5/98.
+The following shows a selection of rows of an EAV table for clinical findings from a visit to a doctor for a fever on the morning of 1998-05-01.
 The entries shown within angle brackets are references to entries in other tables, shown here as text rather than as encoded foreign key values for ease of understanding.
 In this example, the values are all literal values, but they could also be pre-defined value lists.
 The latter are particularly useful when the possible values are known to be limited (i.e., enumerable).